kometen/parse-pause/README.md

 $ `./target/debug/parse-pause -f pause.xml -c 4 -p 1 -s 220`

-Duration is in seconds.
+Duration as parameters is in seconds.
 Internally it is using milliseconds.

 It reads the xml-file, add `from` and `until` into a struct which is then pushed to a vector.
-This vector is traversed at the end and print json (handcoded) if chapter, part or length duration is satisfied.
+This vector is traversed and length of a spoken part is derived from the silent parts and put in another struct, along with the silence-duration that immediately follows and pushed to another vector.
+This vector is traversed and when a chapter or part occurs based on command line input put to a third struct and vector.
+Then traversed and print json (handcoded) to stdout.

 Input: